 He took the mineral rock, hit it with a sledgehammer and anvil to break it down and ran it through a sifter.
 From there, he formed his first compounds.
 “I quickly realized that I had to find a better way to do it,” he says, laughing at his early efforts.

 A Seemingly Endless Array of Colors

-Since that first primitive creation, Dodson has created about 20 compounds for sale through Rare Earth Labs.
-Unlike his competitors’ batch products, Dodson sells concentrates, which provide contractors greater flexibility.
-A contractor can use as much or as little as he needs by mixing water with the proper amount.
+Since that first creation, Dodson has created nearly 20 compounds through Rare Earth Labs.
+Unlike his competitors’ products, Dodson sells concentrates, which provide contractors more flexibility.
+A contractor can use as much or as little as he needs by mixing it with water.
 He also can establish a variety of ratios, which offer a seemingly endless array of hues.

-His color chart shows eight main colors — Ozark gray, etruscan gold, coral moss, mocha stone, jade, sandstone, topaz and red slate.
-By mixing and matching the ratios of concentrate to water, Rare Earth Labs’ color chart shows six gradients of each color for a total of 48 colors.
+His color chart shows eight colors — Ozark gray, etruscan gold, coral moss, mocha stone, jade, sandstone, topaz and red slate.
+By mixing and matching the ratios of concentrate to water, Rare Earth Labs’ color chart shows six gradients of each color.
 More are possible just by changing the ratios, something any contractor can experiment with, says Dodson.

 In addition to being easier to store and handle, Rare Earth Labs’ stains are made of about 85 to 90 percent minerals.
 This means less acid and greater success in application to either green, old or new concretes.
 Because of the involvement of more minerals, the appearance and effect is more natural, says Dodson.
 “Our concentrated stains are really like a parachute, because we try to pack as much as we can into them,” he notes.

 Dodson says he prefers to apply his company’s stains at lower concentrations.
 This allows the minerals to transport more cleanly, in successive applications.
 The appearance is more natural than what happens with higher concentration.
 “If you want a painted look, get a bucket of paint,” Dodson says.